elixirschool/elixirschool/lessons/basics/use-require-import.md

 And with this simple import we can use our own specially created `if` macro if we had defined it in `MyMacros`.

 ## Use
-`use` uses a module that is given in the current context.
+`use` uses a module that is given to it in the current context.
 This is a very useful macro for building up composable, reuseable modules.
 The most common use case a beginning use would see is in ExUnit.
 If we generate a new mix project, we get a boilerplate test that looks something like this: